Angel Food Cake Baking Tips

 Cream of tartar is essential.
 It stabilizes the egg whites so they hold their shape, helping your cake rise and stay light and airy.

-• It also gives the cake its beautiful pale color by neutralizing pigments in the flour.
+• It also gives the cake its beautiful pale color.

-• Check the expiration date!
-Old cream of tartar won’t give the results you want.
+• Be sure to check the expiration date—old cream of tartar won’t give you the results you want.

 Xanthan Gum: A Gluten-Free Must

 I use Gluten-Free Mama’s Almond Blend Flour from Heartland Gourmet—it’s my go-to for this recipe.
-This flour doesn’t contain a binder, so you’ll need to add a small amount of xanthan gum to keep the cake from falling apart.
+This flour doesn’t contain a binder, so you’ll need to add a small amount of xanthan gum to help hold everything together.

 • Use only fresh xanthan gum—expired gum can give the cake a bitter taste.

-• Measure it precisely (typically 1/8 to 1/4 teaspoon is plenty for this kind of cake, depending on the flour.
+• Measure it precisely (typically 1/8 to 1/4 teaspoon is plenty, depending on the flour.

 Angel Food Cake Pan Prep